-South Carolina was the first state that created a law to specifically regulate the insurance industry and their electronic records database.
-Passed by the South Carolina Legislature in 2018 and effective January 1, 2019, the Department of Insurance is slowly implementing sections with July 1, 2019 as the next milestone.
+South Carolina was the first state that created a law to specifically regulate the insurance industry and its electronic records database.
+Passed by the South Carolina Legislature in 2018 and effective January 1, 2019, the Department of Insurance is slowly implementing sections with July 1, 2019, as the next milestone.
 Since SC signed the law into existence several other states have followed suit, indicating a trend of a more heavy-handed approach to protecting sensitive data across the nation.
 The intent of the South Carolina Information Data Security Act is to establish standards for data security, cybersecurity event investigations and reporting cybersecurity events for the insurance industry. (click [here] to view the law in full)

 What is a cybersecurity event?

 Like most regulations, IDSA has a definition for what it considers a reportable incident aka a breach and in the department of insurance terminology, it is called a cybersecurity incident.
 DOI defines the term as “an event resulting in the unauthorized access of, the disruption of, or the misuse of an information system or the information stored there.”
 Or in layman terms when someone gets access to non-public information they shouldn’t have.